Sekolah-Big-Data-Cilsy/lab-apache-spark/README.md

 # lab-apache-spark

-This repossitory is created to support learning at Sekolah Big Data Cilsy
+This repository is created to support learning at Sekolah Big Data Cilsy